 This is by far one of the best sweet doughs I ever made.
 It is a yeast bread laced with cardamom, with a soft texture and it comes together easily.
 I think it’s the perfect recipe for holiday braids.

-Festive breads is something that’s always on my end-of-the-year bucket list, but sadly for them, they hardly ever get made.
-Blame it on the hectic month of December, which here includes hot days and almost there summer vacations.
+Baking festive bread is something that’s always on my end-of-the-year bucket list.
+Sadly for them, they hardly ever get made.
+Blame it on the hectic month of December, which here includes hot days and preparing for summer vacation.

-Back to our bread, I love scandinavian baked things.
-They usually have cardamom, which is one of my favorite spices, ever since I discovered whole pods.
-The fragrant, lemony, intense aroma of just ground cardamom is an experience in itself.
-The flavor after baking is sweet and unique.
+Back to our bread, I love Scandinavian baked things.
+They usually have cardamom, which is one of my favorite spices.

 The butter is melted before adding, very nice, it makes for a silky smooth dough.
 Then comes an interesting part which involves oiling the work surface in order to work easily when braiding the bread.

 This is a round braided loaf, so the three strands have to be very long.
 But man, that oiled dough is a marvel to work with, the strands get braided in no time, there’s no messy adhering of dough to the counter and it’s quite easy to maintain the shape of the whole thing.

 After all, it’s almost Christmas, we want our bread to look pretty.
 Don’t we?
 Though my braids will always be irregular.
 It’s just my style. or so I tell myself.

 This bread is quite a magnificent thing.
 It comes out of the oven all puffed and golden, the kind of bread that attracts looks.

 It makes a good King’s Wreath or Easter Bread.
 They are supposed to be different, but usually, one type of dough works well for both occasions.

 I really urge you to try it.
 It’s that good.